-First off, don’t panic!
-Living and working in two different states does not mean that you’ll be paying twice as much in taxes.
-Read on to find out how to handle your taxes so that you don’t pay more than your fair share.
+But there's no need to panic — you’re not going to be paying twice as much in taxes.
+Read on for help on how to handle your taxes so that you don’t pay more than your fair share.

 - District of Columbia: If you don't live in D.C., you don't have to pay income tax for the district